Program Type:

 This Genealogy & History program is part of Dallas Public Library's 250 Years of Us: Reading America's Past, Writing Our Future, generously sponsored by the Friends of the Dallas Public Library and the General Levi Casey Chapter of the Daughters of the American Revolution.

+Dive into the past all year long, as we host programs, exhibits and book clubs that explore how our nation’s history has shaped American democracy today.
 Anyone can join our Amazing Race for Independence challenge and win sports tickets, State Park passes and more!